MoustafaShaaban/moustafashaaban.github.io/docs/django-projects.md

 * Authenticated users can:

+    * Access a GraphQL endpoint and Run several Quries and Mutations.

     * Create, Read, Update and Delete (CRUD) blog posts on the website.

     * Add comments on blog posts, but the comments will not be shown until the website admin approves it.